 Eco City Cycles provides door-to-door transportation through pedicab services.
 Hail them like a cab or call 20 minutes in advance to arrange four pick up.
 The cost for a pedicab ride is negotiable.
 Normal business hours are Wednesday-Saturday 8 pm-2 am, but they are also out for major events downtown, including Sharks games.
 408-771-7723

 Parking is plentiful, easy and convenient.
 On weekends and holidays, parking is free from 6 a.m. to 6 p.m. in many city lots and garages.
-Those same lots and garages charge $2 to park after 6 p.m. every night.
+Those same lots and garages charge $5 to park after 6 p.m. every night, though some special event rates apply.

 In addition, several downtown facilities also offer discounted residential parking.